yai3kor/Lang2SegTrack/README.md

 ---

-### ❓ Why Use [Samurai](https://github.com/yangchris11/samurai)?
+### ❓ Why Use [SAMURAI](https://github.com/yangchris11/samurai)?
 How is it Different from [SAM2](https://github.com/facebookresearch/sam2)?

 - **Samurai** is a zero-shot visual tracking model based on SAM2
 - It outperforms SAM2 in **visual tracking capabilities**

 https://github.com/user-attachments/assets/9d368ca7-2e9b-4fed-9da0-d2efbf620d88

+This demo comes from [SAMURAI](https://github.com/yangchris11/samurai) and shows the comparison of video tracking performance between [SAM2](https://github.com/facebookresearch/sam2) and [SAMURAI](https://github.com/yangchris11/samurai).
 All rights are reserved to the copyright owners (TM & © Universal (2019)).
 This clip is not intended for commercial use and is solely for academic demonstration in a research paper.
 Original source can be found [here](https://www.youtube.com/watch?v=cwUzUzpG8aM&t=4s).)

 ---